craigedney/eol-templates-contract/README.md

 </details>

+---

-** This is a personal project for myself.
+* This is a personal project...
+  * I've paid for myself... because I lack the time to complete it outside of work!